devops329/devops/instruction/testing/testing.md

 *   **Easier Maintenance**: If the setup logic for a class changes, you know exactly which section (Arrange) needs to be updated.
 *   **Clearer Test Intent**: It enforces the "Single Responsibility Principle" for tests.
 If your **Act** section contains multiple lines or complex logic, it is a signal that the test should likely be split into multiple smaller tests.

-### Best Practices

-To get the most out of the AAA pattern, keep these tips in mind:
-*   **Keep 'Act' Small**: The Act phase should be the smallest part of the test.
-If you are calling five different methods in the Act phase, you are likely testing a workflow rather than a single unit of behavior.
-*   **Avoid Logic in Assert**: Don't use `if` statements or complex loops in your Assert section.
-If the assertion requires logic, the test becomes prone to its own bugs.
-*   **Use Comments (Optional)**: In complex tests, explicitly labeling the sections with `// Arrange`, `// Act`, and `// Assert` comments can further improve clarity for junior developers or external contributors.

 ## Testing latency